spreadsheetlab/XLParser/README.md

 ### Introduction

-XLParser is the reference implementation of the Excel grammar published in the upcoming paper "A Grammar for Spreadsheet Formulas Evaluated on Two Large Datasets" by E. Aivaloglou, D. Hoepelman and F. Hermans.
+XLParser is the reference implementation of the Excel grammar published in the upcoming paper "A Grammar for Spreadsheet Formulas Evaluated on Two Large Datasets" by Efthimia Aivaloglou, David Hoepelman and Felienne Hermans.

 XLParser can parse Excel formulas and is intended to facilitate the analysis of spreadsheet formulas, and for that purpose produces compact parse trees.
 XLParser  has a 99.99% success rate on the [Enron](http://www.felienne.com/archives/3634) and [EUSES](http://eusesconsortium.org/resources.php) datasets.